saibotsivad/ragu/README.md

 }
 ```

-If you want to use some pre-baked options, try the `bolognese` configuration, which supports a lot of useful things:
+If you want to use a pre-cooked recipe, try `ragu alla [bolognese](https://github.com/saibotsivad/bolognese)`:

 ```js
 // ragu.config.js